 Looking for your next heirloom?
 Browse with caution at Catbird, Williamsburg’s local fine jeweler where you’ll want to buy…absolutely everything.

-Evening: Pasta at MISI or Bamonte’s and Listen to a Concert (and Bowl!) at Brooklyn Bowl
+Evening: Pasta MISI or Bamonte’s & Listen to a Concert (and Bowl!) at Brooklyn Bowl

 I dream of the handmade pasta at MISI, one of Williamsburg’s foremost Italian restaurants (my advice: book well in advance or make peace with an early or late dinner).
 Looking for a more old-school experience during your one day in New York City?
 Head to Bamonte’s, one of New York’s best old school red sauce Italian restaurants that’s been in the borough since 1900.

 After dinner, bowl off your pasta at Brooklyn Bowl, where you can hit the lanes and listen to live music or nightly DJ sets!
 If you want an even smaller venue, check out the Gutter Bar for more bowling in amore of a dive bar setting nearby or head to Barcade for vintage pinball machines while you drink!

 The Lower East Side and Chinatown: One Day Itinerary

 One of the city’s largest centers of Asian American culture and history, Chinatown and the nearby Lower East Side are excellent places to stop on a day in NYC.
 From museums to markets to clubs, this vibrant area of downtown is often imitated and never replicated.

 Morning: Breakfast at Clinton Street Baking Company and The Tenement Museum